Home | Main Menu | Castle Index | Historical Essays | Related Essays | What's New | Links | Contact

 grandeur they are second only to the dramatic landscape."Adrian Pettifer - Welsh Castles

 Below is the site's main menu.
-Begin your castle search by visiting our main castle index, our larger castle database, or enter your search criteria in the site search engine below.
+Begin your castle search by visiting our main castle index, our larger castle database, or enter your search criteria in the site search engine above.
 For specific essays and other articles concerning the Castles of Wales check out the Historical Essays and Related Essays sections.
 For additional source materials visit our reference section.

 Please Select a Topic